turnerbenjamin/mb230_revision_notes/1_cases_knowledge_management_and_feedback/2_define_and_configure_foundational_components.md

 up from Admin Center -> Case Settings -> Advanced Similarity Rules. it is very simple.

-## Implement record creation and update rules - Amy
+## Implement record creation and update rules

 We can create a rule with a name and an activity type to monitor.
 Optionally, we may also specify a queue to monitor to further filter activities received as an